Manz: History

 The company was founded by Dieter Manz as the GmbH Manz Automatisierungstechnik in 1987.
 It initially focused on industrial automation and robotics, and today continues to supply automated systems as part of a broader range of products.

 In October 2001 Manz Automatisierungstechnik merged with ACS GmbH, another firm founded by Dieter Manz, forming Manz Automation AG.
 As Manz has grown from an automation specialist into a supplier of integrated production lines, the company changed its name from Manz Automation AG to Manz AG in June 2011.

 The company listed on the Frankfurt Stock Exchange in 2006, moving to its Prime Standard market segment in 2008.
 The company was a constituent of the TecDAX index between September 2008 and March 2009, and again between September 2009 and March 2011.
 Manz AG shared back in the TecDAX as of March 24, 2014.

 In May 2016 Shanghai Electric company took over 19.67% of Manz shares.

+In May 2022 Daimler Truck AG acquired a stake in Manz as part of a strategic partnership.